lse-ds105/ds105a-project-chadgpt/docs/index.md

 We observe a strong association between higher Reddit upvote ratios and higher BBC Good Food ratings.
 One possible reason is that some recipes may have a universal appeal due to their taste or prevalance across many cuisines.
 These recipes naturally attract positive attention and higher ratings on platforms like BBC Good Food and similarly receive more upvotes on Reddit due to their broad appeal.

 However, there are some interesting outliers.
-1. British Baked Cabbage with Cheese Casserole - This is the post with the lowest upvote ratio on Reddit, yet it has a relatively high BBC Good Food rating. - When we click on this point (using cmd+click/ ctrl+click) and observe the Reddit post and comments for this recipe, we can tell that this post is likely a troll post. - However, the cosine similarity test is purely based on the titles (without contextual information from the comments to signal that this is a troll post), so the corresponding nutrition data and user ratings from BBC Good Food will be inaccurate.
+1. British Baked Cabbage with Cheese Casserole
+- This is the post with the lowest upvote ratio on Reddit, yet it has a relatively high BBC Good Food rating.
+- When we follow the link of this point on the plot and observe the Reddit post and comments for this recipe, we can tell that this post is likely a troll post.
+- However, the cosine similarity test is purely based on the titles (without contextual information from the comments to signal that this is a troll post), so the corresponding nutrition data and user ratings from BBC Good Food will be inaccurate.

 2. Easter Egg Blondies